Skip to Content

 The Greek Escape by Karen Swan

-In The Greek Escape, Chloe Marston escapes heartbreak by leaving London for New York, where she excels at making others’ lives perfect.
-However, her own life takes unexpected turns when a fateful accident leads her to work with Joe Lincoln, a charismatic client.
+In The Greek Escape, Chloe Marston escapes heartbreak by leaving London for New York, where she excels at her job.
+However, her life takes an unexpected turn when she meets Joe Lincoln, a charismatic client.

 When her ex, Tom, reappears in Manhattan, Chloe seizes the opportunity to accompany Joe to Greece, hoping for clarity about her future.
 She faces a complex choice as she becomes torn between Tom, her longtime love, and the magnetic yet enigmatic Joe.

-Chloe must determine her true feelings and identify who she can really trust before it’s too late.
-The Greek Escape is at the top of our list for books to read in Greece this summer!
+The Greek Escape is at the top of our list of books to read in Greece this summer!

 The Summer House in Santorini by Samantha Parks

-The Summer House in Santorini is a captivating and heartwarming story that transports readers into the world of Anna Linton, who finds herself at a crossroads in life.
-With a broken heart and a stalled career, she escapes to the enchanting island of Santorini to sell a house left to her by her late, estranged father.
+The Summer House in Santorini is a heartwarming story that transports readers into the world of Anna Linton.
+At a crossroads in life with a broken heart and a stalled career, Anna escapes to Santorini to sell a house left by her late father.

-As she lovingly restores the house, her life also undergoes a transformation, and the idyllic setting begins to work its magic on her heart.
-Against the backdrop of this picturesque Mediterranean paradise, Anna not only falls for the island’s beauty but also for the irresistible charms of Nikos.
+As she lovingly restores the house, her life transforms, and the idyllic setting works its magic on her heart.
+Against the picturesque Mediterranean backdrop, Anna falls for the island’s beauty and Nikos’s irresistible charms.

-This is one of our top books to read before visiting Greece if you want a light summer read!
+This is one of our top picks for a light summer read before visiting Greece!

 Choosing Between Mykonos and Santorini